mtelespher/borneo_deforestation_analysis/README.md

 ### Direct Research Costs
 Satellite Data Processing & Extraction: The environmental cost of accessing pre-processed Sentinel-2 L2A data through the Copernicus platform is minimal, as the computational burden falls on ESA's existing infrastructure.
 Data transfer costs are estimated at approximately 0.01 kg CO₂ for the volumes required [5].

 The entire notebook can be executed in under ten minutes.
-Studies examining energy consumption in cloud environments report values in kWh for similar workloads, with corresponding carbon emissions measured in gCO2e How to estimate carbon footprint when training deep learning models?
-A guide and review - PMC.
+Studies examining energy consumption in cloud environments report values in kWh for similar workloads, with corresponding carbon emissions measured in gCO2e.
 For a 10-minute runtime with basic computational tasks, emissions are estimated between 0.02-0.05 kg CO₂ [6].

 K-means Analysis Pipeline: The unsupervised clustering approach employed requires significantly less computational resources than deep learning alternatives.
 K-means algorithms typically consume approximately 0.1 kWh for datasets of this scale, resulting in roughly 0.04 kg CO₂ emissions [7].